KohmeiK/3001-color-ball-sorter/SECURITY.md

 # Security Policy

-## Supported Versions
-Is something is wrong don't bother telling us.
+## Is something is wrong don't bother telling us.
 We will just make the problem worse.

 | Version | Supported          |
 | ------- | ------------------ |